Corporate Governance Policy

 Policy of Connected Transactions

-Policy for Prevention of Conflict of Interest
+Policy of Conflict of Interest Prevention

 In addition, directors and executives are to submit a meeting agenda expected to cause a conflict of interest between the Company and any major shareholder to the Audit Committee in advance.
 If the Audit Committee finds the transaction as either of the following:

-- A connected transaction - The Audit Committee is to request the Board to comply with the Notification of the SET Re: Disclosure of Information and action of listed companies relating to connected transactions, B.E.
+- A connected transaction - The Audit Committee is to request the Board of Directors to comply with the Notification of the SET Re: Disclosure of Information and action of listed companies relating to connected transactions, B.E.
 2546 (2003); or

 |Section 3: Roles of Stakeholders